x011/Root-Zone-Database/README.md

 - **GitHub Actions Integration:**
   The project includes a GitHub Actions workflow that:
   - Runs on every push to the `main` (or `master`) branch.
-  - Is scheduled to run periodically (every hour in the provided example).
+  - Is scheduled to run every day at midnight.
-  - (Optionally) Sends notifications via Slack if the workflow fails.

 ## File Structure